manureta/suite/docs/usermanual/source/processing/processes/raster/rasteraspoints.rst

 -----------

 * The output point feature collection has the same CRS as the input grid coverage.
-* If the input layer contains ``NODATA`` values, those will appear in the resulting layer with its original value.
-The process does not make any distinction, and will not label those values as no-data or null by using a particular value, but will enter the actual value of the grid coverage instead.
+* If the input layer contains ``NODATA`` values, those will appear in the resulting layer with their original values.
+The process does not make any distinction, and will not label those values as null, but will enter the actual value of the grid coverage instead.
+Since a missing value is indicated in an feature collection with a null value, those points that have been created from a NODATA cell using this process will not be interpreted by other processes as points without a value, but rather as points with a valid value.

 .. todo:: NODATA is NODATA is NODATA, right?
 What is this bullet point trying to say?